Blue-Bag/ansible-f5-fail2ban/README.md

 Got an error in startup of fail2ban: No 'host' group in '# Option: ignoreregex' due to indentation of lines!! make sure all comments have no indentation!!

+If you are monitoring a service like exim4 or proftp - their logs have to exist If they don't then the startup will fail.
+There is a check in the task to touch the exim4 reject log since that is not always present even if exim4 is running.

 e.g.